Fast moving consumer goods: industry sector overview

 - It's a good training ground where you'll learn a lot quickly.

-- The broad range of career opportunities once you have gained foundation experience.
+- There is a broad range of career opportunities once you have gained foundation experience.

-- Working on familiar products that are used in people’s daily lives.
+- You work on familiar products that are used in people's daily lives.

 Always check individual employer's requirements.